nealcrook/nascom/sdcard/README.md

 utility dumps PolyDos disk images accurately and the SDDIR/SETDRV utilities are working.

+07Sep2018 - polydos_vfs is quite functional, with just a couple more commands needed.
+The CASDSK utility is complete.
+Multiple application disk images are present in the PolyDos/libs area.
+Construction details updated to show how to power the Arduino from the NASCOM.

 Remaining tasks:

 * Complete polydos_vfs, a PERL-based file-system manipulator
 * Write SDSTDIN, to allow import of (eg BASIC) programs in ASCII format
 * Write a print spooler that spools to a file on the SD card
-* Write CASDSK, a utility to intercept NAS-SYS R/W calls in favour of a disk file
-* Upload PolyDos material and images
+* Upload PolyDos material and images (scans etc)
 * Upload disk images